home-assistant/home-assistant.io/source/_integrations/renson.markdown

   - sensor
 ---

-The Reason integration pulls in data from the Renson Endura delta application for Android en iOS.
+The Renson integration pulls in data from the Renson Endura delta device.
+Most of the sensors that can be monitored from inside the Android/IOS application can be monitored with this integration.

 {% include integrations/config_flow.md %}